spm/spm/paper/paper.md

 # Acknowledgements

+A full list of authors of `SPM` can be found in the file `AUTHORS.txt` supplied with the software.
+We are very grateful to the IT Team at the UCL Department of Imaging Neuroscience for their ongoing support.

 Yael Balbastre is funded by a Royal Society Newton International Fellowship (NIF\\R1\\232460).
 Olivia S. Kowalczyk is supported by the King’s Prize Fellowship.
-Johan Medrano was supported by the Discovery Research Platform for Naturalistic Neuroimaging funded by Wellcome [226793/Z/22/Z].
+Nicholas A Alexander and Johan Medrano are supported by the Discovery Research Platform for Naturalistic Neuroimaging funded by Wellcome [226793/Z/22/Z].
 Stephanie Mellor was funded by an Engineering and Physical Sciences Research Council (EPSRC) Healthcare Impact Partnership Grant (EP/V047264/1).
 Tim M. Tierney is funded by an Epilepsy Research UK fellowship (FY2101).
 Thomas Parr is supported by NIHR Academic Clinical Fellowship (ref: ACF-2023-13-013).
 Peter Zeidman is funded by an MRC Career Development Award [MR/X020274/1].
-A full list of authors of `SPM 25.01` can be found in the file `AUTHORS.txt` supplied with the software.

 # References